overloop-crm/overloop-api-doc/source/includes_main/_organizations.md

-city | The organization's city state | The organization's state address | The organization's full address archived | Whether or not the organization is archived lists | Name of the lists of the organization owner_id | The ID of the user owning this organization created_at | ISO 8601 format with timezone offset
+city | The organization's city state | The organization's state address | The organization's full address lists | Name of the lists of the organization owner_id | The ID of the user owning this organization created_at | ISO 8601 format with timezone offset